 - eat a lot of smoked, pickled and salted foods and do not eat much fresh fruit and vegetables

 Your doctor will talk to you and examine you.
-You might be asked to have a number of tests to understand your symptoms and reach a diagnosis.
+You might be referred for tests to understand your symptoms and reach a diagnosis.

 - blood tests